Restricted Parking Zone (RPZ) Program

 More Information about the RPZ Program

-The RPZ program was the subject of a full Policy Review in 2009.
-To view full details, please click here.
+The RPZ program is the subject of a fully policy review in 2015 to 2016.
+For more information, click here.

 An RPZ is typically established on blocks that have adjacent residential uses (houses, apartments, or condominiums) to discourage long-term parking by non-residents.
 An RPZ may be appropriate where the parking congestion is caused by a nearby business district, or by visitors or employees of a hospital or school.